 I have run across some stories of mysterious beings that echo some of the features of a “Jack”: 1) extreme tallness/ ability to leap high in the air 2) a gliding motion 3) imperviousness to bullets 4) an ability to disappear quickly and 5) dressed in a cloak or cape.
 Few have the fiery eyes or fire-breathing ability of the original Spring-Heeled Jack.
 The creatures in the stories that follow, if not precisely “Jacks,” are from the same family of phantom attackers, cut from the same oilcloth, if you will…

 I would confidently bet that Mike Dash has all of these reports in his files.
 But I will be gratified if they are new to my readers.
-(They’ll be appearing in a chapter on mystery assailants in The Ghost Wore Black: Ghastly Tales From the Past, August 2013.)
+(All of the stories except the one from Galway appear in The Ghost Wore Black: Ghastly Tales From the Past, also available for Kindle.)
 Of course, I make no judgment about whether these were “real” ghosts or pranksters.

 A HUGE GHOST.

 The Terrible Apparition Which Persecutes the Citizens of Elizabeth, N.J.